 Overlooking Borough Market, Arthur Hooper’s was originally a greengrocer’s – but don’t be fooled by its English moniker.
 The main contenders on the menu are mouthwatering Italian small plates, ranging from handmade pappardelle with duck ragù and orange pangrattato to mussels with ’nduja and chickpeas.
 Continental cheeses, cured meats and heaps of veggie options add variety, and AH also cuts it as a dark, moody wine bar.

-Venue says Cheese and wine pairing evening at Arthur Hooper's, Monday 30 September at 6.45pm.
+Venue says ENGLISH SPARKLING WINE TASTING at Arthur Hooper's, Wednesday 27th Nov at 6.30pm.
 Click website for tickets.

 Last seating: 11.15pm Fri-Sat; 10.15pm Wed-Thu; 9.45pm Sun-Tue

 Open until: 11.30pm Fri-Sat, 10.30pm Wed-Thu; 10pm Sun-Tue

 A high-rolling kebab joint in Battersea?
 You’d better believe it!
 Bababoom is like a pomegranate-coloured jewel glittering among the neighbourhood chains, a class act serving the real thing from a bespoke charcoal grill that comes complete with sections for ‘slow-burning’ and ‘intense heat’.
 Ingredients are lovingly prepped, there are just four different ‘fillings’, portions are generous, and staff are a fun-loving bunch.
 Note that Bababoom caters mainly for walk-ins.

 Last seating: 11.30pm Fri-Sat; 11pm Mon-Thu; 10.30pm Sun

 Open until: midnight Fri-Sat; 11.30pm Mon-Thu; 11pm Sun